Step Down to Carry On Part 1: Max Packer to Moderate Checker

 Some travelers like ditching their bag at the check-in counter and wandering freely through the airport.
 Some have kids and like packing a few more “just in case items.”
-I get that — airlines have this service for a reason.
+I get that.
+Airlines have this service for a reason.

 Why Should You Pack Lighter?

 If you’re interested in packing lighter, you have your reasons.
 However, if you’re in need of a little extra motivation, think about this:

 I’m a big believer in the rule that, “If your bag is smaller, you’ll pack less.”
 Smaller bags force you to think more carefully about what you put in them.

-So, for someone who still wants to get down from one checked bag to two, the first step to packing lighter is changing your luggage to:
+So, for someone who wants to get down from one checked bag to two, the first step to packing lighter is changing your luggage to:

 Checked: A Large Roller Duffle or Suitcase

 Step 2: Limit “Just in Case” Items

-“I always overpack and think I’ll be sorry if I don’t bring extra items ‘just in case’,” says 28-year-old Amanda Christensen.
+“I always overpack and think I’ll be sorry if I don’t bring extra items ‘just in case’’,” says 28-year-old Amanda Christensen.

-As someone who has tried to communicate, “I NEED A BANDAID” in a foreign language multiple times, I definitely see the value in having just in case items.
-Still, there’s no need to prepare for every possible scenario, so limit (rather than eliminate) your just in case items — especially since they tend to be the reason most packers go from stuffed, to overstuffed.
+As someone who has tried to communicate, “I need a bandaid” in a foreign language multiple times, I see the value in having just-in-case items.
+Still, there’s no need to prepare for every possible scenario, so limit (rather than eliminate) your just-in-case items, especially since they tend to be the reason most packers go from stuffed to overstuffed.

-Some tips for limiting just in case items:
+Here are a few tips for limiting just in case items:

-- Check the weather and pack accordingly — no signs of rain?
+- Check the weather and pack accordingly: No signs of rain?
 Forget the umbrella.
 An even 40-50 degrees?
 Ditch the sundress.